mravanini/mammography-workshop/workflow/README.md

 **Step 6:** The last step to finalize our function is to modify the source code.
 Download the source code [here](code/generate_lst_lambda_template.py?raw=True) and paste it into the "Function Code" field.

-**Step 7:** Now follow the instructions in the source code and modify the name of the buckets according to the list below.

-- N. Virginia (us-east-1): replace by "mammography-workshop"
-- Ohio (us-east-2): replace by "mammography-workshop-ohio"
-- Oregon (us-west-2): replace by "mammography-workshop-oregon"
-- Ireland (eu-west-1): replace by "mammography-workshop-ireland"

-Then save and test the function.
+**Step 7:** Then save and test the function.
 Check the function output logs.
 If successful, you will see the following message:

 ![Image](./images/Figure_8.png)